CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Literature Review

 \Cref{Tab:OtherCustomerClusteringStudies} presents a collection of consumer clustering approaches that have been proposed in the literature, detailing their suggested representation methods, distance measures and clustering algorithms.
 In the following discussion, we will focus on the representations that have been proposed, as this is where the most novelty and variation between studies appears.
 As can be seen in \Cref{Tab:OtherCustomerClusteringStudies}, most studies ultimately employ standard distance measures and clustering algorithms --- predominantly $k$-means with ED.

-One of the most popular representations is the RLP, which is obtained by taking the point-wise average of all DLPs in the period of interest \cite{Michalakopoulos2024APrograms,Qiu2023PersonalizedMarket,Yilmaz2019,Chicco2012a,Flath2012}.
+One of the most popular representations is the Representative Load Profile (RLP), which is obtained by taking the point-wise average of all DLPs in the period of interest \cite{Michalakopoulos2024APrograms,Qiu2023PersonalizedMarket,Yilmaz2019,Chicco2012a,Flath2012}.
 This representation is commonly computed for DLPs produced under the same loading conditions --- weekday DLPs for instance, or DLPs from the same season.
-Consumers represented by RLPs are then typically clustered using lock-step distance measures such as ED, and clustered with a wide variety of algorithms.
+Consumers represented by RLPs are then typically clustered using lock-step \cite{Wang2013b} distance measures such as ED, and clustered with a wide variety of algorithms.
 Similarly, the median and 95\textsuperscript{th} percentile load profiles were used in \cite{Alonso2022ClusteringGrids}, instead of the average load profile.

 Some studies represent consumers with features extracted from the RLPs themselves, often related to peak timing or other simple statistical descriptors \cite{Michalakopoulos2024APrograms}.
 Yilmaz et al. \cite{Yilmaz2019} and Kaur et al. \cite{Kaur2022BehaviorApproach} take the averaging process even further, suggesting to represent consumers with feature vectors composed of average consumption across 4 non-overlapping diurnal time periods, along with measures of daily variation or variation across different loading conditions.
 Sandels et al. \cite{Sandels2019} suggest a similar approach, though with 32 strata derived from segregating consumption according to 4 non-overlapping diurnal time periods, 4 temperature ranges and 2 day-types (weekdays and weekends).
-Relatedly, Meng et al. \cite{Meng2023} use a longer vector composed of concatenated daily averages for consumption within 3 distinct diurnal time periods determined by a time-of-use tariff.
+Relatedly, Meng et al. \cite{Meng2023} use a longer vector composed of concatenated RLPs, one for each month of data.